BMurp/music_modeling_capstone/README.md

 7. New dependencies can be added with `uv add <libraryname>`, the uv related files such as uv.lock and pyproject.toml will then be updated, these changes should be committed to the branch.
 8. share pull request link in chat
 9. To discuss workflows on reviews/ approvals -- if work is not conflicting with others probably fine to merge,  if there are conflicts, should discuss

+# About the Data
+## Data Storage Strategy
+data is stored and distributed using G-Drive to avoid limitations of github.
+There is a "project_data_folder" on UMichigan's g-drive storage [here](https://drive.google.com/drive/u/0/folders/1iEgWbgOzuWd41frPpWAAUADBUJnJGC0p), and the expectation is this folder and it's structure is replicated locally within `music_modeling_capstone/project_data_folder`.
+This folder has been added to gitignore to avoid tracking history here.

+## Source Data Descriptions
+### Free Music Archive
+Free Music Archive (FMA) allows for free to use music.
+For more on this their site here [here](https://freemusicarchive.org/)

+For our project we accessed music original sourced from FMA through a publically  available github project: https://github.com/mdeff/fma .
+The author of this product built an integration with FMA's API and pre-downloaded 100 thousand tracks along with their associtaed metadata.
+Metadata can be downloaded [here](https://os.unil.cloud.switch.ch/fma/fma_metadata.zip), and is also in our `/project_data_folder/free_music_archive/fma_metdata` .

+The music files themselves are available in mp3 form for download, and there are 3 sizes to pick from, the descriptions of each size are copied below for reference

+- fma_small.zip: 8,000 tracks of 30s, 8 balanced genres (GTZAN-like) (7.2 GiB)
+- fma_medium.zip: 25,000 tracks of 30s, 16 unbalanced genres (22 GiB)
+- fma_large.zip: 106,574 tracks of 30s, 161 unbalanced genres (93 GiB)
+- fma_full.zip: 106,574 untrimmed tracks, 161 unbalanced genres (879 GiB)

+For our project, we started designing with fma_small, and then eventually incorporated fma_large.  fma_small is available in the project's g-drive, but fma_large is not given it's size.
+It is still hosted and available to download from the github project mentioned above.

+### GTZAN Dataset - Music Genre Classification
+GTZAN is our second music source for the project, and more details and dowloads can be found [here](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification)
+This data set is also available in g-drive for the project here `/project_data_folder/gtzan_dataset`

+## Feature Extraction Pipeline
+This project introduces a framework for loading and unifying the metadata from the source datasets, extracting numerious features from the associated mp3 files, and writing out datasets of features and corresponding lables to use in modeling and analysis.

+the utils.py file was copied to  `fma_modules` directory.
+Currently only the load function is used so all others are commented out. `test_notebook.ipynb` has an example of loading this data.